This post is the second part of a series, you can read the previous and next post here:

 Then I had to set the material for every textured object in the scene.
 I've created a simple material using the image texture and applied to every textured object in the screen.
 You can't still export Shadeless materials, and that would be perfect so instead I tried to simulate it using a Toon material.

-Now you can export the scene by clicking Export » Three.js.
-Make sure you check the following options:
+Now you can export the scene by clicking Export » Three.js

 It's specially important to set the options highlighted in red.
 You can save these settings for using them later by clicking the Save Settings button.